Kéllé Bryan: 1999–2000: Short-lived solo career and hiatus

-After their "rush-released" compilation, Greatest Hits, which included the single "Angel of Mine" that would be given to American singer Monica, Bryan was controversially fired from Eternal by their solicitor via fax.
+After their "rush-released" compilation, Greatest Hits, which included the single "Angel of Mine" that was later recorded by American singer Monica, Bryan was controversially fired from Eternal by their solicitor via fax.

 Following her departure from Eternal, Bryan signed a record deal with Mercury Records and began work on her debut solo album, titled Breakfast in Bed, scheduled for release in November 1999.
-The album would never be released.
+The album was never released.
 Her debut single, "Higher than Heaven", was released in the UK on 20 September 1999.
 It debuted at number 14 on the chart and remains Bryan's only solo hit to date.
 The song was marked as a "next week hit" in the magazine Hit Music.

 The second single, "I Wanna Know", was released to Lithuanian radio on 5 August 2000.
 The single was released to radio in the United Kingdom, and was scheduled to be fully released on 4 September.
 However, the single release was subsequently shelved after Bryan was diagnosed with lupus.
-The single would later be digitally reissued by Universal Music on 23 August 2019.
+The single was digitally reissued by Universal Music on 23 August 2019.
 The song was also included on the Universal Music TV compilation Hot Pop!